byuflowlab/flowlab-notebook/tutorials/macsetup.md

 python setup.py install
 ```

 - If you use Python and need openmdao (note that you use should conda instead of pip whenever possible, but openmdao is not available through conda).
-I'd also check `which pip`
+I'd also check `which pip` to make sure you are using the right one.
 ```bash
 $ pip install openmdao
 ```